 John Merrick glanced at Veronica, who mouthed, under her breath, “Oh shit!”

 “Millie, power up your laptop computer.
 I’m going to send you an image and a video file.
-The photograph, taken in Ashley’s office, is Alex Rome and her daughter Ryleigh.
+The photograph, taken in Ashley’s office, is of Alex Rome and her daughter Ryleigh.
 Captain Baggs forced Ryleigh Rome to perform a hand job in an industrial area near her home.
 He threatened to kill her family if she ever mentioned it to anyone.

-Unfortunately for Captain Baggs, Ryleigh wore Meta Memory glasses that had an imager and microphone.
+Unfortunately for Captain Baggs, Ryleigh wore Meta Memory glasses with an imager and microphone.
 She hid this from her mother and father for three years.

-When Baggs’ picture was broadcast as Angel’s arresting officer, Ryleigh decided to tell her mother what happened and fight back.
+When the networks broadcast Baggs’ picture as Angel’s arresting officer, Ryleigh decided to tell her mother what happened and fight back.
 I’ve accepted the Rome family as new clients and offered a reduction in our standard retainer fee.

 Millie, have you received these two files?”